andreasmarkussen/webdriver-reuse-session/README.md

 ## The Why?

-*If you want better, faster and more enjoyable test, then this is the place to be*
+*If you want better, faster and more enjoyable test, then this is the tool for you...*

  * **Better** - because the more times you run your test, the more bugs you can find
  * **Faster** - because browser start-up time, cache warm-up (loading of images and static JS), authentication and similar is removed or reduced
- * **More Enjoyable** - because slow test and long feedback times, is the oposite of [Flow and Programmer Happiness](https://www.youtube.com/watch?v=AJ7u_Z-TS-A&feature=youtu.be&t=116).
+ * **More Enjoyable** - because slow test and long feedback times, is the opposite of [Flow and Programmer Happiness](https://www.youtube.com/watch?v=AJ7u_Z-TS-A&feature=youtu.be&t=116).

-Protractor is a nice an well-behaving tool, so it closes the browsers it creates, but sometimes you want to keep it open for debugging purposes or for speeding up the next test.
+Protractor is a nice and well-behaving tool, so it closes the browsers it creates, but sometimes you want to keep it open for debugging purposes or for speeding up the next test.

 And Protractor actually supports attaching to browsers, but it needs some manual to start the browser.

-This tool can..
+This tool can...

 Start Webdriver, Selenium or ChromeDriver sessions and make sessions id's available for [Protractor](https://www.protractortest.org) and similar Web Browser Test Automation Frameworks